rmoh13/Snake/README.md

 # Snake
-ASCII Snake Game in the Terminal
+VERY OLD PROJECT: ASCII Snake Game in the Terminal